gabrielsoltz/metahub/README.md

 </p>

 The `--enrich-findings` will ask you for confirmation before enriching your findings.
 You can skip this confirmation by using the option `--no-actions-confirmation`.

-# Configuration

-**MetaHub** uses configuration files that let you customize some checks behaviors, default filters, and more.
-The configuration files are located in [lib/config/](lib/config).
-You can edit them using your favorite text editor.